-If you’ve never used diatomaceous earth it’s time to start!
-It has so many great benefits for chickens so continue reading to learn!
+If you’ve never used diatomaceous earth for your chickens it’s time to start!
+It has so many great benefits, so continue reading to learn!

 It wasn’t until recently that I learned about diatomaceous earth, but it is now an essential on my farm.
 I remember getting the book Fresh Eggs Daily by Lisa Steele, and she mentions adding in diatomaceous earth to your chickens dust bathing area.

 Since that moment, I started my research on diatomaceous earth and I quickly learned that it is a chicken keepers best friend!

 Diatomaceous earth (DE) is a chalk like powder made up of the fossilized remains of tiny aquatic organisms called diatoms.
 Their skeletons are made of a natural substance called silica.